Mighty Girl classics beloved by generations of young readers!

 Orphaned Pollyanna has nowhere to turn but to her bad-tempered aunt, but she doesn’t let her situation dull her cheerful view of life.
 In her new home of Beldingsville, there are many people she feels she can help with "the Glad Game," a game her father taught her to find the best in every situation, and soon she’s brightening many lives with her optimism.
 But when Pollyanna suffers a serious accident, her cheerful outlook is finally shaken.
 It may take efforts from the whole town — including formidable Aunt Polly — to help Pollyanna see the bright side of this situation, but when they do, it turns out that a little hope can be a powerful thing!
 Fans of this story should also check out the 2004 Masterpiece Theatre film adaptation.

 After an illness left Helen Keller blind and deaf as a child, the new silence and darkness of her world left her frightened, frustrated, and angry.
 Then her parents find a teacher, Anne Sullivan, willing to take on the challenge of working with her.
 Over time, Helen learns to finger-spell, then to write and to speak, allowing her to attend college, become a published author, and act as an advocate for the rights of people with disabilities.
-This fascinating memoir, written when Keller was 22, captures the hope and joy she felt as she learned to communicate with the world once again.
-For more resources about Keller's life and work, visit our Helen Keller Collection.
+This fascinating memoir, written when Keller was 22, captures the hope and joy she felt as she learned to communicate with the world once again, and the power of her voice speaking for those society chose to ignore.

 In the Bennet household, a family of five sisters, finding a wealthy husband might be critical to the family’s survival when Mr. Bennet passes away.
 But intelligent, spirited Elizabeth is less concerned about a man’s annual income than his mind and personality.
 She takes an immediate dislike to new arrival Mr. Darcy, no matter his wealth or appearance.
 But has Elizabeth been fooled by her first impression?
 Perhaps she's not as good a judge of character as she initially believed.
 This classic novel helped launch Jane Austen into fame, and today it remains one of the great novels of English literature.
 For more resources about this groundbreaking author, visit our Jane Austen Collection.